NaughtyySora/React-TextInput/README.md

 ## Component represents
 - Input label or/and childrens
-- all html input props and some custom
+- All html input props and some custom
-- errors displaying
+- Errors displaying